Marvin Farber

 Marvin Farber (December 14, 1901 – November 24, 1980) was an American philosopher and educator.

 Early life and education

-He was born in Buffalo, New York to Jewish parents Simon and Matilda (Goldstein) Farber.
+Farber was born in Buffalo, New York, to Jewish parents Simon and Matilda (Goldstein) Farber.
 He was the second oldest of their 14 children.
 One of his brothers was pathologist and cancer researcher Sidney Farber.

-Initially a music student at the University of Buffalo, but he transferred in 1920 to Harvard University, graduating summa cum laude with his bachelor's degree in philosophy in 1922.
+Initially a music student at the University of Buffalo, he transferred in 1920 to Harvard University, graduating summa cum laude with a bachelor's degree in philosophy in 1922.
 He earned his Ph.D. in 1925 at Harvard.
-He also attended German universities of Berlin, Heidelberg, and Freiburg, studying under Edmund Husserl, Martin Heidegger, Heinrich Rickert, and Ernst Zermelo, among others.
+He also attended the University of Berlin, the University of Heidelberg, and the University of Freiburg, studying under Edmund Husserl, Martin Heidegger, Heinrich Rickert, and Ernst Zermelo.

 Career

 Farber taught for a year at Ohio State University between his studies in Germany.
 He then taught at his initial alma mater, the University at Buffalo, from 1927 to 1961 and 1964–1974; during the interim, he was Chairman of the Department of Philosophy at the University of Pennsylvania.
 After his first year at University of Buffalo, he was appointed Assistant Professor.
 He founded the journal Philosophy and Phenomenological Research in 1940 and was its editor until 1980.
 He was Chairman of the Department of Philosophy from 1937 to 1961.
 He was designated Professor Emeritus in 1974 and retired in 1977.